geoeg/kendoui-grid/README.md

 - the hot-reload vue app runs at [localhost:8080](localhost:8080) (*)
 - the fake API runs at [localhost:3000](localhost:3000) (*).
 In the current example requests can be send at /products (for getting all the products from the API), or /products/n for getting a single product, where 'n' is a integer that equals the id of a product.

-(*)The ports 8080 and 3000 are given fi they are not currently in use.
+(*)The ports 8080 and 3000 are given if they are not currently in use.
 If so - check the terminal for more information.

 ### Compiles and minifies for production
 ```